Esshahn/pydisass6502/readme.md

 `-e filename` or `--entrypoints filename` (optional)
 If used, user defined entrypoints will be parsed specifically as code or data sections.
 This is extremely helpful if you know that a specific section is clearly code and not data, see below.
 Check the example `entrypoints.json` for reference.

-`nc` or `nocomments` (optional, no params)
+`-nc` or `--nocomments` (optional, no params)
 If used, the address descriptions from the file `c64-mapping.json` will *NOT BE* be inserted as comments into the output file.

 ## Examples

 ```
-python3 disass.py -i flt.prg -nc
+python3 disass.py --input flt.prg -nocomments
 ```

-Imports the file `flt.org`, parses it without comments and writes the output assembly code as `flt.prg.asm` into the same directory.
+Imports the file `flt.prg`, parses it without comments and writes the output assembly code as `flt.prg.asm` into the same directory.

 ```